KSPAtlas/mah/README.md

 # mah
 A small and simple AUR helper written in bash.
+Mah stands for Micro AUR Helper.

 # How to install
 Move the file "mah" into /usr/local/bin.